About the Foundation

 Through specific projects provide the world’s most vulnerable children with a good education, healthcare and concern, as well as the possibility to feel happy and secure during their childhood.

-1. The Foundation will allow select organisations to apply for project support, following the Foundation’s application template.
+1. The Foundation allowed select organisations to apply for project support, following the Foundation’s application template.

-2. An Advisory Board will assess the application and give its recommendations to the Board.
+2. An Advisory Board assessed the applications and gave its recommendations to the Board.

-3. The Board takes a decision twice yearly (preliminary March and September) on which projects to support.
+3. The Board took a decision twice yearly (preliminary March and September) on which projects to support, based on the recommendations of teh Advisory Boards and the Managing Director.

-4. All contact goes through the Foundation’s Managing Director and one contact person at the applying organisation.
+4. All contact went through the Foundation’s Managing Director.

 • Well established non-profit organisation